mkhodkar70/Deep_Learning/README.md

 6) Stock Moreket Forecasting (StockMarketLSTM): <br>
 Time-series prediction of Google's stock price using Yahoo finance data from 2018 to 2022.
-The data for the second half of 2022 was leveraged for testing the neural-network-based model, while the remainder was used for building it. <br>
+The data for the second half of 2022 was leveraged for testing the neural-network-based model, while the rest was used for building it. <br>
 Key tools: RNN/LSTM, Time-Series Analysis <br>
-Libraries: tensorflow, keras, yfinance, sklearn, plotly, numpy, pandas
+Libraries: tensorflow, keras, yfinance, sklearn, matplotlib, seaborn, numpy, pandas